zufre/sinatra-shotgun-server-cb-000/README.md

 ### bundler error

-You might get an error about `bundler`, it'll tell you to run `bundle install`, it'll look like this:
+You might get an error about `bundler` that will tell you to run `bundle install`.
+Tt'll look like this:

 ```
 $ shotgun